soderlind/wordpress-sdd/ssd-quick-start.md

 A short, practical guide to running **Spec‑Driven Development (SSD)** with GitHub Spec Kit—plus how to adopt the **WordPress SDD `constitution.md`** as your project’s source of truth.

+Learn more by watching [The ONLY guide you'll need for GitHub Spec Kit](https://www.youtube.com/watch?v=a9eR1xsfvHg)

 ---

 ## Quick Start (≈5 minutes)